jul/ADictAdd_iction/README.md

 In the era of big data we could do in a single operation things such as :

 - correlation matrix ;
-- measuring keywords vectors cosine with text (therefore textual indexation) ;
+- cosine between dict ;
 - projecting vectors from one space to the others (such as natural translations);

 And through the sheer help of algorithms we could do stuff unheard in mathematics